oracle/truffleruby/doc/contributor/how-to-guide.md

 ### Class methods

-When you need to implement in Java a class method, not instance one - use `onSingleton = true` attribute of the `@CoreMethod` annotation:
+When you need to implement in Java a Ruby singleton/class method - not an instance method - use `onSingleton = true` attribute of the `@CoreMethod` annotation:

 ```java